wolfgangheinz/Markdown/readme.md

 Offline Markdown Studio
 =======================

 A self-contained, browser-based Markdown editor designed for restricted environments.
 It bundles editing, live preview, autosave, export, and file handling into a single HTML file that runs entirely offline—no build step or backend required.
+The goal is to let you edit Markdown locally without pasting sensitive text into third-party web apps.

 Features
 --------